firedog1024/mkr1000-iotc/readme.md

 Now that you have configured the code with IoT Central, Wi-Fi, and DHT sensor information we are ready to compile and run the code on the device.

 Load the mkr10x0_iotc\mkr10x0_iotc.ino file into the Arduino IDE and click the Upload button on the toolbar.
-The code should compile and be uplaoded to the device.
-In the output window you should see
+The code should compile and be uploaded to the device.
+In the output window you should see:

 ```